devebot/temporify/README.md

 `args` can be:

 * `args.subdir` - a relative path for a sub directory that contains generated files.
-* `args.variables` - a map of key or value that provides a default model for template compilations.
+* `args.variables` - a map of key/values that provides a default model for template compilations.
 * `args.skipCompareDir` - skip comparing directory trees between real temporary and descriptors, only compare files if this option is true (default: `false`).
 * `args.throwIfError` - throw an error if parameters of `assign()` are invalid (default: `true`).